Thanks to all of the new members that joined recently.

 To mark the Trans Am's tenth anniversary in 1979, Pontiac released the biggest 'bird to date, one whose wing tips wrapped on to the fenders and separated the body's Platinum Silver paint from the roofs charcoal paint.
 The Turbo Trans Ams of 1980 and 1981 traded the shaker for an offset hood bulge, so the firebird was redesigned with a long flame that curled up from its beak onto the bulge.

 When the aerodynamic third-generation Firebird and Trans Am debuted in 1982, the bird decal remained on the nose, albeit in smaller form; a larger hood firebird would be optional through 1987.
 Although the firebird would remain an integral part of the Firebird and Trans Am until the model's demise in 2002, it would never again have such a prominent size or placement.

-Hood-spanning firebirds of all sizes and colors are reproduced today by Phoenix Graphix and Stencils & Stripes Unlimited, and can also be purchased from Classic Industries, Ames Performance Engineering and Year One.
+Hood-spanning firebirds of all sizes and colors are reproduced today by Phoenix Graphix and Stencils and Stripes Unlimited, and can also be purchased from Classic Industries, Ames Performance Engineering and Year One.

 PONTIAC OAKLAND AUTO MUSEUM